joy7652/uk-property-intelligence-platform/docs/DESIGN.md

 ### On physical-logical correspondence

-The medallion architecture is implemented as five containers, three schemas, and a deliberate 1:1 mapping between them: one container = one schema = one medallion layer.
+The medallion architecture is implemented as six containers, four schemas, and a deliberate mapping between them: one container = one schema = one medallion layer (for Silver, Gold, Quality), with Bronze using External Volumes to map source folders onto Volume names while preserving the same per-source 1:1 logical correspondence.
 This is more clicks than a single-container layout with subfolders, but it makes the architecture self-evident from the Azure portal alone — anyone inspecting the storage account sees the medallion structure without needing to read documentation.
 RBAC and lifecycle policies can be applied per layer.
 Cost attribution per layer is direct.

-The fifth container, `catalog-root`, satisfies Unity Catalog's requirement that a catalog have a managed storage anchor even when all its schemas declare their own.
+The sixth container, `catalog-root`, satisfies Unity Catalog's requirement that a catalog have a managed storage anchor even when all its schemas declare their own (or hold only External Volumes).
 Naming it for what it is (rather than reusing one of the data containers as a placeholder) keeps the layout legible to a reader.
 The container remains empty in normal operation and exists purely as a structural anchor — a deliberate non-feature.

+### On layers earning their existence

+The medallion pattern is frequently taught as a four-layer hierarchy (landing → bronze → silver → gold) in which each layer is a separate Delta-table set.
+This project deliberately collapses landing and bronze into a single layer of UC External Volumes pointing at raw files: governance and discoverability without the Delta-table tax.

+The discipline behind this is that each layer should earn its existence by doing meaningful work the previous layer didn't.
+At this project's scale — sub-GB per source, durable raw files in ADLS, no ad-hoc raw-data exploration — a Bronze-as-Delta layer would only let the project claim a Bronze layer.
+The narrower question of "what does this layer do that no other layer does?" is more honest than "what's the canonical medallion shape?"

+This is the same principle that drove the consolidation of `yearly_range` into `yearly_stepped`: structural elements appear when concrete needs justify them, not when canonical patterns suggest them.

 ---

-*Design document status: reflects state at end of Phase 2 setup — workspace, Unity Catalog, and storage layer provisioned; Silver-layer transformations in active development.*
+*Design document status: reflects state at end of Phase 2 setup — workspace, Unity Catalog, storage layer, and Bronze Volumes provisioned; Silver-layer transformations in active development.*